 We usually do not finance all your costs.
 Therefore, you must ensure that you have other funds that can cover part of the costs.
 What we finance depends on several things, for example what you are going to do, the size of the organization and the type of activities you carry out.
 The organizations in the project often receive different amounts funding.
 How much each organization gets is stated in the decision.

-For competitive reasons, there are rules for government support.
+For competitive reasons, there are rules for state aid.
 They govern, among other things, what we are allowed to finance and how much funding we are allowed to provide.

 What costs can we finance?